harint369/task1-java-api/README.md

-# ✅ Task 1 – Java REST API with MongoDB (Kaiburr Internship)
+# ✅ Task 1 – Java REST API with MongoDB

 This project implements a Spring Boot-based Java REST API that manages and executes shell-based task objects.
 Each task contains a command that can be executed and logs its execution history.
 Data is stored in MongoDB.